-The Seven Sacraments of the Catholic Church are: Baptism, Confirmation, the Eucharist, Reconciliation, Anointing of the Sick, Holy Orders, and Matrimony.
+The Seven Sacraments of the Catholic Church are: Baptism, Confirmation, the Eucharist, Reconciliation, Anointing of the Sick, Marriage, and Holy Orders.

 BAPTISM